Chapter 36. Musical Diaries: Hensel And Programmatic Piano Music Quizlet

 Key Features of Das Jahr:

 • Programmatic Elements: While not strictly programmatic in the sense of telling a specific story, Das Jahr incorporates programmatic elements that evoke specific moods, images, and associations.
-For example, the piece representing "January" is dark and brooding, reflecting the cold and barren landscape of winter.
+Take this: the piece representing "January" is dark and brooding, reflecting the cold and barren landscape of winter.

 • Cyclical Structure: The twelve pieces of Das Jahr are connected by recurring musical themes and motifs, creating a sense of unity and coherence throughout the cycle.
 This cyclical structure reflects the recurring cycle of the seasons and the interconnectedness of human experience.